 Created and produced by the

 Florida Department of State, Division of Cultural Affairs.

-In April 2013, Florida will commemorate the 500th anniversary of the first known landing of Europeans on its soil.
+In April 2013, Florida commemorated the 500th anniversary of the first known landing of Europeans on its soil.
 The expedition led by Juan Ponce de León in 1513, followed by other Spanish and French explorers and colonists, encountered diverse and well-developed groups of native inhabitants, whose predecessors had occupied the peninsula for at least 10,000 years.

 Florida's human and natural landscapes have changed dramatically in the last five centuries.
-Viva Florida 500 is a statewide initiative to mark the onset of these changes and also celebrate the vibrant and dynamic cultural legacy that has resulted.
+Viva Florida 500 was a statewide initiative to mark the onset of these changes and also celebrate the vibrant and dynamic cultural legacy that has resulted.
 To help young people visualize and appreciate Florida's growth over time, this booklet features eight paintings by artist Christopher M. Still and related activities that explore different eras in state history.